 Whole wheat vs all purpose flour pizza recipe

-Whole wheat pizza dough recipe is typically a difficult pizza recipe, rarely used in restaurants or pizza shops.
+The whole wheat pizza dough recipe is typically a difficult pizza recipe, rarely used in restaurants or pizza shops.
 All-purpose flour is the choice of flour vs wheat flour.
 The all-purpose flour yields a much softer and flexible dough than to wheat flour dough.
 This is the primary reason why many people believe that a 100% whole wheat pizza dough recipe is impossible to make at home.
-While it is true that handling a whole wheat is difficult, but difficult in no ways means impossible.
+While it is true that handling whole wheat is difficult, but difficult in no ways means impossible.

 There are a few who believe in making their pizza recipe using bread flour.
 Bread flour is great but is rich in gluten.
 All-purpose flour and wheat flour has less gluten to bread flour.
 If you try to use a lot of yeast and try to ferment a gluten-rich flour in less time, the end result is going to be chewy.
 Since restaurant and pizza bakers want to minimize the time spent in the fermentation process, they use all-purpose flour that ferments easily and helps to make pizza crusts faster for them.